UniNE-CHYN/mmappickle/doc/source/quickstart.rst

 Quick start
 ===========

-:class:`mmappickle.mmapdict` behave exactly like dictionaries.
+:class:`mmappickle.mmapdict` behaves like a dictionary.
 For example:

 ::